Toots and the Maytals

-The Maytals, known from 1972 to 2020 as Toots and the Maytals, are a Jamaican musical group, one of the best known ska and rocksteady vocal groups.
-The Maytals were formed in the early 1960s and were key figures in popularizing reggae music.
+The Maytals, also known as Toots and the Maytals, are a Jamaican musical group.
+Formed in the early 1960s, they were key figures in popularizing reggae music globally, with their use of ska and rocksteady.
+Frontman Toots Hibbert (1942–2020) has often been compared to Bob Marley and Otis Redding, and has been deemed one of the 100 Greatest Singers by Rolling Stone.

-Frontman Toots Hibbert, who died in 2020, was considered a reggae pioneer on par with Bob Marley.
-His soulful vocal style was compared to Otis Redding, and led him to be named by Rolling Stone as one of the 100 Greatest Singers.
-After Hibbert's death, the Maytals indicated that they would continue as a working group.

-Their 1968 single "Do the Reggay" was the first song to use the word "reggae", coining the name of the genre and introducing it to a global audience.
-The Oxford English Dictionary credits Toots and the Maytals in the etymology of the word "Reggae".
 According to Island Records founder Chris Blackwell, "The Maytals were unlike anything else ... sensational, raw, and dynamic."

+Their 1968 single "Do the Reggay" was the first song to use the word reggae, coining the name of the genre and introducing it to a global audience.
+The Oxford English Dictionary credits Toots and the Maytals in the etymology of the word reggae.
+The Maytals remain an active group, following the death of Hibbert.

 Career

 Formation and early success

 Frederick "Toots" Hibbert, the frontman of the group, was born in May Pen, Clarendon, Jamaica, in 1942, the youngest of seven children.
 He grew up singing gospel music in a church choir and moved to Kingston in the late 1950s.